Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

     azure_devops_project      = "my-project"
     ```

-    > NOTE if you wish to use Microsoft-hosted agents and public networking add this setting to `terraform.tfvars`:
+    If you wish to use Microsoft-hosted agents and public networking add this setting to `terraform.tfvars`:

     ```terraform
     use_self_hosted_agents = false
+    ```

+    If you wish to use Container Apps (scale to zero) add this setting to `terraform.tfvars`:

+    >NOTE: Container App takes longer to provision than Container Instances.

+    ```terraform
+    self_hosted_agent_type = "azure_container_app"
     ```

 ### Apply the Terraform